isomerpages/moe-tkgs/tkgs-sparkling-moments/sparkling-moment/_posts/2025-03-13-post-Celebrating Class Culture: Annual Class Noticeboard Competition.md

 <p>Proudly organised by our student leaders from the Class Committee Exco, this event not only brought out our students’ creativity but also fostered teamwork, pride, and a sense of belonging within their classes, setting the tone for the year ahead.</p>

-<p>TKGians are certainly artists too - we gave them paintbrushes, and they traced vibrant strokes of innovation to create meaning!</p>
+<p>TKGians are certainly artists too - we gave them paintbrushes, and they traced vibrant strokes of resonance.</p>

 <p align="right"><i>Story contributed by Kit Leo (Class Exco President)</i> </p>